 1.6 model power 65.74 kW at 5,400 rpm; (incorrectly shown as 92 DIN hp)

-2.2 model power 84.3 kW at 5,800 rpm (incorrectly rated as 118 DIN hp) and the uprated 'Prep 142' rated at 101.4 kW at 6,000 rpm (or erroneously as 142 DIN hp)
+2.2 model power 84.32 kW at 5,800 rpm; (incorrectly rated as 118 DIN hp) and the uprated 'Prep 142' rated at 101.4 kW at 6,000 rpm (or erroneously as 142 DIN hp)

-2.2 S model (based on the 'Prep 142') 100 kW at 6,000 rpm. (wrongly advertised as 140 DIN hp)
+2.2 S model (based on the 'Prep 142') 100 kW at 6,000 rpm; (wrongly advertised as 140 DIN hp)

 So that you will know what to expect, the true horse power outputs are:

 1.6 model: 89.4 DIN (or 88 bhp) 2.2 model: 114.7 DIN (or 113 bhp)

 'Prep 142': 137.9 DIN (or 136 bhp) 2.2S model: 136.0 DIN (or 134 bhp)

 In the case of the standard 2.2 Murena, its engine was the Tagora 2.2 engine only physically modified where necessary for the transverse installation.
 There were no performance modifications done and therefore it should have had a very similar power output.
-The U.K. Tagora workshop manual states the power of the 2.2 as 82.2 kW or 110 bhp (the correct conversion factor of 1.341 between kW and bhp was used by whoever produced the U.K. manual) and therefore supports the true Murena figure of 113 bhp since the different carburettor, inlet and exhaust manifolds, air intake and exhaust systems could easily account for the 3 bhp difference.
+The U.K. Tagora workshop manual states the power of the 2.2 as 82.2 kW or 110 bhp (the correct conversion factor of 1.341 between kW and bhp was used by whoever produced the U.K. manual) and therefore supports the true Murena figure of 113 bhp since the different carburettor, inlet and exhaust manifolds, air intake and exhaust systems could easily account for the small 3 bhp difference.

 With a decent camshaft profile, a 4-branch free-flow exhaust manifold, and alterations to the carburettor settings, the power of the 2.2 can be easily raised to 145-160 bhp which gives the car the power and performance it deserves yet still retaining its excellent drivability and fuel consumption figures.
 For years I have run a 2.2 with Holbay 58C cam, better exhaust but standard down-draught carb. and get a genuine 140 bhp and 31-34 mpg overall!

 Link back to FAQ index page click here

-This was last updated 17th December '16
+This was last updated 31st August '21